eventlet/eventlet/doc/modules/wsgi.rst

 :mod:`wsgi` -- WSGI server
 ===========================

-The wsgi module provides a simple an easy way to start an event-driven `WSGI <http://wsgi.org/wsgi/>`_ server.
+The wsgi module provides a simple and easy way to start an event-driven `WSGI <http://wsgi.org/wsgi/>`_ server.
 This can serve as an embedded web server in an application, or as the basis for a more full-featured web server package.
 One such package is `Spawning <http://pypi.python.org/pypi/Spawning/>`_.